Elements-Agency/benjaminjyoung/content/news/2025-12-20/index.md

 ---
-date: 2035-12-20
+date: 2025-12-20
 title: Ben Young - Beauty in Darkness and Pain
 author: Samuel Brooks
 description: The genius work of Ben Young, an emerging artist, approaches emotional mastery
 ---

+___An in-person interview with Ben Young, an emerging and award winning watercolorist and oil painter.
+Known for his emotional narrative works and portrait paintings.___

 {{< preview style="right" painting="/story/hallelujah/" full="true" caption="Hallelujah featured at Canton Cultural Center" >}}

-I first encountered the work of Ben Young less than a year ago during an exhibition at a local cultural center.
-Among the assembled pieces, one painting immediately commanded attention. *Hallelujah* depicted an intimate, suspended moment between two intertwined figures—so private in nature it felt almost intrusive to witness.
+I first encountered the [work of Ben Young](/) less than a year ago during an exhibition at a local cultural center.
+Among the assembled pieces, one painting immediately commanded attention. *[Hallelujah](/story/hallelujah)* depicted an intimate, suspended moment between two intertwined figures—so private in nature it felt almost intrusive to witness.
 Yet it was impossible to look away.

 At the time, Young was virtually unknown.
 He had no established reputation within the local art community, no formal art education, and no prior accolades to precede him.
-And yet *Hallelujah* displayed a level of compositional control and emotional restraint reminiscent of the Dutch masters, paired with a vulnerability that can only emerge from deep personal honesty.
+And yet *[Hallelujah](/story/hallelujah)* displayed a level of compositional control and emotional restraint reminiscent of the Dutch masters, paired with a vulnerability that can only emerge from deep personal honesty.
 It was clear that this was not merely a promising newcomer, but an artist operating with unusual intentionality.

 In under two years since first picking up a paintbrush, Young’s work has advanced at a pace rarely seen.
-He has won multiple juried awards, attracted national attention for his watercolor *One Last Walk With Izzy*, and nearly sold out a limited release of reproductions of the piece.
+He has won multiple juried awards, attracted national attention for his watercolor *[One Last Walk With Izzy](/story/one-last-walk-with-izzy)*, and nearly sold out a limited release of reproductions of the piece.
 Several of his original works have sold at price points atypical for an emerging artist, and his practice is now beginning to attract international interest—milestones that many artists spend decades pursuing, if they reach them at all.

 Yet technical achievement alone does not explain the response to Young’s work.
 What consistently draws viewers is his command of emotional resonance—an ability to construct paintings that feel lived rather than observed.